 An important thing to teach your child is their efforts matter more than their results!
 Teach them to embrace their mistakes and to take each failure as a lesson learned.
 If your child spills milk, for example, bring out the mop or sponge and teach them that mistakes happen and that they should take accountability for it by cleaning it up themselves.

 The most important thing you can do to raise a resourceful child is to encourage him/her.
 Stop underestimating your child and trust that s/he can figure out a solution by him/herself.

-At our Sydney Olympic Park child care centre, we don’t just stop at encouraging our kids – we teach them how they can encourage themselves.
+At our child care centres, we don’t just stop at encouraging our kids – we teach them how they can encourage themselves.
 Little mantras such as “practice makes perfect!” and “I think I can, I think I can!” can teach kids to keep going even when they feel frustrated or defeated!

 At the end of the day, our jobs as parents is to equip our kids with the skills they need to survive on their own.
 Take these 5 helpful tips and raise independent, resourceful children of your own!